xapi-project/xen-api/ocaml/sdk-gen/go/README.md

 are ideal for developers wishing to use XenServer SDK for Go.

 XenServer SDK for Go is free software.
 You can redistribute and modify it under the terms of the BSD 2-Clause license.
-See LICENSE.txt for details.
+See LICENSE for details.

 ## Reference